BoringKraken/HA-Smart-Dumb-Appliances/README.md

 - Supports multiple appliances with different configurations
 - Easy to configure through the Home Assistant UI

+## Prerequisites

+Before installing this integration, you need to have power monitoring set up in your Home Assistant instance.
+This can be achieved through:

+1. Smart plugs with power monitoring (e.g., TP-Link, Sonoff, etc.)
+2. Dedicated energy monitoring devices
+3. Smart meter integrations
+4. Any other device that provides power consumption data

+The integration will work with any sensor that:
+- Reports power consumption in watts (W) or kilowatts (kW)
+- Has a numerical value
+- Has a proper unit of measurement set

+To verify your power sensors are available:
+1. Go to Settings → Devices & Services → Entities
+2. Look for entities that measure power consumption
+3. The sensor should have a unit of measurement of "W" or "kW"
+4. The sensor should be reporting numerical values

 ## Installation

 ### Method 1: HACS (Recommended)